Three-parameter deformation of $\mathbb{R}\times S^3$ in the Landau-Lifshitz limit: Conclusions

 In this article we studied the Landau-Lifshitz limit of the non-linear sigma model associated with the three-parameter deformation of the $\mathbb{R}\times S^3\subset AdS_3\times S^3 \times T^4$ background.
 We showed that the dispersion relation of near-BMN excitations associated to this action is consistent with the expression computed from uniform light-cone gauge quantisation \cite{3deformedSMatrix}.
 We also constructed an all-loop $S$-matrix at leading order in the string tension $\lambda$.
 Our result becomes the Heisenberg $S$-matrix at zero deformation, as expected from an $SU(2)$-like sector.
 In addition, the tree-level contribution to this $S$-matrix agrees with the low-energy of the tree-level contribution computed in \cite{3deformedSMatrix}.
 We have also computed the tree-level contribution at next-to-leading order in $\lambda$.
 We found that the $S$-matrix only depends on the combination of the deformation parameters $\chi_- - \chi_+$ at leading order, with $\tilde{q}$ and the combination $\chi_+ \chi_+$ appearing in the first correction in $\lambda$.
 In addition, we showed that the modification of the diagrammatic procedure proposed in \cite{Roiban:2006yc} does not extend immediately to our setting.

 One immediate question that we would like to investigate is if there exists a generalisation of the method from \cite{Roiban:2006yc} to this deformed background.
-The analysis of the low-energy limit of the $S$-matrix of the $\eta$-deformed $AdS_3\times S^3 \times T^4$ space might shed some light into this question.
+The analysis of the low-energy limit of the $S$-matrix of the $\eta$-deformed $AdS_3\times S^3 \times T^4$ space might shed some light on this question.
 However, we should not discard the possibility that the modification actually works and that the mismatch was created by our procedure.
 We are substituting the Virasoro constraints on the action instead of the equations of motion.
 This step has the risk of giving the wrong Lagrangian, although we have some reasons to think that this is not the case.
 First, we know that this does not happen at leading and next-to-leading order in the undeformed case \cite{Kruczenski:2004kw}.
-Furthermore, obtaining the correct expression for the dispersion relation further discards this possibility.
+In addition, we have checked that the leading order of our Lagrangian gives rise to the correct equations of motion.
+However, explicitly checking the equations of motion at next-to-leading order proves to be cumbersome due to the length of the contribution and the field redefinitions involved.
+Despite that, the fact that we have obtained the correct expression for the dispersion relation can be considered a good circumstantial evidence that there is no issue with the substitution also at next-to-leading order.
 Nevertheless, it would be interesting to check if that is the case.

 In addition, it would be interesting to study the generalisation of our Lagrangian to the full deformed $AdS_3\times S^3 \times T^4$ space.
 The procedure is well understood for the case of IIB superstring in $AdS_5 \times S^5$, see e.g. \cite{Stefanski:2007dp}, and we expect our case to be relatively similar.
 Sadly, including the fermionic degrees of freedoms requires us to know the RR flux associated to this background.
 As we mentioned, the problem of finding the correct flux for which the background is a solution of the supergravity equations is not a trivial task.
 Nevertheless, we can still analyse just the bosonic part of the action, as it does not depend on the RR flux.
+A different generalisation would be to consider higher orders in $1/J$ and study the three-body $S$-matrix.
+It would be interesting to repeat the computation from \cite{Melikyan:2008cy} and check if the three-particle scattering matrix still factorises.